mathkimchi/singularity/DEVLOG.md

 First, I implemented the logic without macros, then, in demo, I wrote what I wanted the macro use to look like, and then I implemented macros while changing the macro use to fit logistical constraints.

 (warning: the demo window has an empty background, and at first, it looks like it isn't running)

+2024/11/16

+I was using enclosed component along with compose component for the focus task editor, so there might be leftover redundant code from doing that.